Frankston Blues: Championship success

 In 1986, Frankston joined forces with neighbouring Chelsea Association to form the Bayside Blues Basketball Club.
 This Club represented both Associations from 1986 to 1995, when Chelsea opted out because of financial commitments.
-During this time, in 1990, a women's SEABL competition was established, with a Bayside Blues team being one of the inaugural teams.
+During this time, a Bayside Blues team joined the inaugural SEABL women's season in 1990.

-After finishing runners-up in 1991 and 1992 as Bayside, the Frankston Blues women won the championship in 1993.
-They went on to finish as runners-up un 1994 before winning again in 1997.
+In 1991, the Bayside women finished second on the SEABL ladder and reached the ABA National grand final, where they lost to the Dandenong Rangers.
+In 1992, Bayside finished third on the SEABL ladder and reached ABA National grand final, where they lost to the Knox Raiders.
+In 1993, the Frankston Blues women finished first on the SEABL ladder to win their maiden SEABL championship.
+They went on to defeat the Broadmeadows Broncos in the ABA National grand final to win their first National championship.
+In 1994, they finished second on the SEABL ladder and reached their fourth straight ABA National grand final, where they lost to the Knox Raiders.
+In 1997, they finished first on the SEABL ladder and won their second SEABL championship.
+They went on to defeat the Townsville Sunbirds in the ABA National grand final to win their second National championship.

 The men on the other hand were conference champions as Bayside in both 1992 and 1993 before they too changed their name to Frankston and won another conference championship in 1995.
 They also won conference championships in 1998 and 2000, and were National Runners-up in 1995 and 1998.
 The women's team went on to win the SEABL championship in 2004, while the men's team won the South Conference title in 2009.

 In 2019, following the demise of the SEABL, the Blues joined the NBL1 South.
+In 2022 at the NBL1 National Finals, the Blues men lost 85–74 in the championship game to the Rockingham Flames.